nats-io/nats-architecture-and-design/adr/ADR-8.md

 #### Deleting Values

-Since the store supports history - via the `max_age` for messages - we should preserve history when deleting keys.
+Since the store support history - via the `max_age` for messages - we should preserve history when deleting keys.
 To do this we place a new message in the subject for the key with a nil body and the header `KV-Operation: DEL`.

 This preserves history and communicate to watchers, caches and gets that a delete operation should be handled - clear cache,